 What are Heat Pumps?

-The name ‘heat pump’ refers to a variety of different pieces of machinery.
-At the most basic level, they all take heat from a specific source and transfer it to a different outlet, heating either air or water in the process.
+The name ‘heat pump’ refers to various pieces of machinery.
+At the most basic level, they all take heat from a specific source and transfer it to a different outlet, heating either air or water.

 Heat pumps are traditionally used for space heating via radiators, underfloor systems or warm air convectors.
 You can also reverse the process of space heating and use the same pumps for air conditioning or cooling.
-You can find out more about the technical aspects of heat pumps by reading this guide from the Renewable Energy Hub.
+You can learn more about heat pumps’ technical aspects by reading this guide from the Renewable Energy Hub.

-Air Source and Ground Source Heat Pumps – How do they work?
+How do Air Source and Ground Source Heat Pumps Work?

-Heat pumps work by extracting warmth from a particular source and boosting it to a higher temperature.
-The heat is then moved to a different place, or utilised in a particular system.
-The two main types of heat pumps get their names from the sources which they initially extract heat from:
+Heat pumps extract warmth from a particular source and boost it to a higher temperature.
+The heat is then moved to a different place or utilised in a particular system.

 Ground Source Heat Pumps